AWGL/SMP2/README.md

 # 3_CRUK.sh script
 ## Requirements
-  * Requires path to Node.js to be installed and the path to the bin directory of the installation to be entered in the NODE variable.
-Do not include the trailing / in the path.
+  * Requires the appsessions.txt file, which is generated in 2_CRUK.sh.

 ## Introduction